LaserStefan/inauthentic_protest/README.md

 Drawing on the basic dataset, smaller sets were produced that allow specific analysis:

-- **greenwashing_clean_advanced**: This is a reduced version of the original greenwashing.csv file.
+- **greenwashing_clean_: This is a reduced version of the original greenwashing.csv file.
 It offers direct access to hashtags and urls, and drops a few columns.
 - **greenwashing_top_hashtags**:  Provides a list of top hashtags.
 - **greenwashing_most_active_users**: Presents a users ranked by activity.
 - **greenwashing_urls**: Outputs all urls as a list.